MLHLab/BGCHunter/README.md

-A Hybrid Transformer and Gradient Boosting Approach for BGC Detection and Functional Genomic Insights
+### A Two-stage Hierarchical Transformer-based Representation Learning for Prediction and Classification of Biosynthetic Gene Clusters and their Functional Genomic Insights

 ## Overview